xueshenfec/php2650_project/php2650_proj.md

 ## 1. Introduction

 Random survival forest (RSF) is a random forest method used to analyze right deletion survival data.
-It introduces new survival splitting rules for growing survival trees and new missing data algorithms for estimating missing data.
+It introduces new survival splitting rules for growing survival trees and new missing data algorithms for estimating missing data [1,2,16,17].

-RSF introduced the event retention principle for living forests and used it to define overall mortality, which is a simple interpretable mortality measure that can be used as a predictive result.
+RSF introduced the event retention principle for survival forests and used it to define overall mortality, which is a simple interpretable mortality measure that can be used as a predictive result [2].

 ## 2. RSF framework

+We would follow the procedure below [2]:

 1. Extract *B* bootstrap samples from the original data, and each bootstrap sample excludes 37% of the data on average, which is